ARE YOU READY FOR A JOB IN

 Flexibility: Online courses are available, as well as intensive classroom-based, hands-on skill development.
 With evening and Saturday classes, this program is specially geared for students with full-time jobs.

-Stackable: Once you earn your Network Engineering certificate of proficiency, some of those credits apply towards your Network Engineering AAS.
+Stackable: Once you earn your Network Engineering certificate of proficiency, all of the credits apply towards your Network Engineering AAS with the Server focus.
 In addition, if you’ve earned a Certificate of Specialization in IT Help Desk/End User Support, 17 of your credits will apply toward your Network Engineering AAS degree.